Oncology Pipeline

 ENTRÉE-Lung: platform trial of novel regimens versus standard of care in NSCLC

-Master protocol—platform study of novel immunotherapy combinations in previously untreated, locally advanced unresectable/metastatic, PD-L1–selected NSCLC
+GALAXIES-LUNG-201: platform study utilizing a master protocol to evaluate of novel immunotherapy combinations in patients with previously untreated, locally advanced unresectable/metastatic, PD-L1–selected NSCLC

 Multiple Myeloma